SParb/cork-cat-cafe/README.md

   ![Wireframe 5](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe5.png)

 - **Development:**
   Build the website using HTML, CSS, and JavaScript.
-Using also the bootstrap framework, icons from fontawesome.com andfonts from googlefonts.com.
-Also use Balsamiq for the wireframes.
+Using also the bootstrap framework, icons from fontawesome.com, fonts from googlefonts.com and a colour pallete from coolor.com.

 - **Content Creation:**
   Collect information and photos of the cats alongside images of the interior of the café.